hoho0001/mad9022-w19/docs/assignments/api.md

 All your JavaScript should be in ONE file that is shared by all pages.

+Every page should have a common branded header.

 ## Project Files

 Create your project as a private GitHub repo.